s-raza/currency-converter-api/README.md

 ### Code documentation

-Code documentation can be accessed from the  [docs](https://htmlpreview.github.io/?https://github.com/s-raza/currency-converter-api/blob/master/backend/docs/build/html/index.html) folder of this repository.
+Code documentation can be accessed from the project's [GitHub Pages](https://s-raza.github.io/currency-converter-api/).
 The code documentation is pre-built using [Sphinx](https://www.sphinx-doc.org/en/master/)

 Alternatively the code documentation can be read directly from the docstrings in the source code.